salesforceanton/pocket-tg-bot/README.md

 ### Setting up:

+At first we need to create App into Pocket service to take consumer key.

 Set on your `.env` file variables according with `.env.example` file In this example we can run with Docker Container: